Brunch & Batter

 2 tablespoon salted caramel sauce, plus additional for serving

-4-6 scoops vanilla ice cream or gelato
+4-6 scoops vanilla or salted caramel ice cream or gelato

 • Evenly pour the hot coffee over the ice cream.
 Top with biscotti, cookies, additional caramel, and sea salt if using.
 Serve immediately.